hackettjoe/Amazon-AWS-SAA-C02/README.md

 Permissions boundary
 - An advanced feature in which you use policies to limit the maximum permissions that an identity-based policy can grant to a role.
 You cannot apply a permissions boundary to a service-linked role.
 - Use a managed policy as the permissions boundary for an IAM entity (user or role).
 That policy defines the maximum permissions that the identity-based policies can grant to an entity, but does not grant permissions.
 Permissions boundaries do not define the maximum permissions that a resource-based policy can grant to an entity.
+- When you use a policy to set the permissions boundary for a user, it limits the user's permissions but does not provide permissions on its own.

 Organizations SCP
 - Use an AWS Organizations service control policy (SCP) to define the maximum permissions for account members of an organization or organizational unit (OU).
 SCPs limit permissions that identity-based policies or resource-based policies grant to entities (users or roles) within the account, but do not grant permissions.
 - SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit (OU).
 The SCP limits permissions for entities in member accounts, including each AWS account root user.
 An explicit deny in any of these policies overrides the allow.
+- As an administrator of the master account of an organization, you can use service control policies (SCPs) to specify the maximum permissions for member accounts in the organization.
+- SCPs provide a single point of maintenance and organization for root OUs and AWS Organizations

 #### Inline Policies and Managed Policies